deathlyfrantic/php-idml/README.md

   element from `$node` up and returns the first tag it finds.
 This logic may not exactly jibe with how tags are intended to work in IDML; it does what I need it to do for my project but may not work for you.
 The tag it returns is `urldecode()`ed.
-- `saveAll($zip_filepath)`: Save all the files in the IDML.
+- `saveAll($zip_file_path)`: Save all the files in the IDML.
 There are individual save methods for saving various pieces but why bother?
 Just use this one.

 Everything else you'll just have to figure out on your own.